 - In a large mixing bowl, mix together brown rice flour, cornstarch, pumpkin pie spice, baking soda, salt, and xanthan gum.

 - In another bowl, mix together eggs, oil, juice, powdered monk fruit, and pumpkin puree.
 Stir until thoroughly combined.

 - Add pumpkin mixture to dry ingredients.
 Mix until ingredients are thoroughly combined into a smooth batter.
-Scrape down sides and bottom of bowl several times with a rubber spatula to make sure all ingredients are properly combined.
+Scrape down the sides and bottom of the bowl several times with a rubber spatula to make sure all ingredients are properly combined.